SunStarSys/www/content/essays/perl7-sealed-lexicals.md

 ## The initial solution: Doug MacEachern's typed lexical optimizations.

 Doug was the creator of the mod_perl project back in the mid-90s, so obviously writing high performance Perl was his forte.
-One of his many contributions to p5p was to cut the performance penalty of OO method lookup overhead in half, by using typed lexicals and an @ISA cache to make the runtime object method lookup for mod_perl objects like `Apache2::RequestRec` as streamlined as possible.
+One of his many contributions to p5p was to cut the performance penalty of OO method lookup overhead in half, by using a method + `@ISA` cache to make the runtime object method lookup for mod_perl objects like `Apache2::RequestRec` as streamlined as possible.
 But it only gets us half-way there.

 What Doug was looking for was a way to tell perl to perform the method lookup at compile time, the way it does with named subroutine calls.